therufs/hwtrack/README.md

 ================

 Next:
+* Fix JS loading
 * Require creation of users before creation of class assignment, or warn that no one will have it assigned. --> This can be solved by requiring login + existence of students to create class assmt.
 * Finish styling
-* Add logout machinery
-* Add nav bar
-* Fix: can create assignments w/o a class assignment?
+* Fix: can create assignments w/o a class assignment (?)
 * Make assignments disappear when class_assignment is destroyed
-* Button to close class_assignment creation modal doesn't work
+* QA button to close class_assignment creation modal -- works now but dunno why
+* Late assignment highlighting doesn't work on user pages

 Todo:
 * Generate appropriate error messages when login fails